Another look at the control properties of the Korteweg-de Vries equation: Introduction

 \subsection{Notations and main results}

-As stated, there are no results in the literature that show the controllability of the KdV equation in half-line.
-In this case, we are interested in relating the IBVP with controllability and presenting an approach that serves not only for the KdV equation but also for a series of dispersive equations when posed in half-line.
+So far, no results address the controllability of the KdV equation on the half-line.
+Here, we relate the IBVP with controllability and propose an approach applicable not only to the KdV but also to other dispersive equations on unbounded domains, namely $\mathbb{R}^+=(0,\infty)$ and $\mathbb{R}^-=(-\infty,0)$.
+For the well-posedness and control analysis (via forcing operator), we first consider equation \eqref{h1} in the range $-\tfrac{3}{4}<s<\tfrac{3}{2}$ with $s\neq \tfrac{1}{2}$.

-So, in this spirit, this article deals with a class of distributed parameter control systems described by the KdV equation posed on an unbounded domain $\mathbb{R}^{+}=$ $(0,+\infty)$ and the left half-line $\mathbb{R}^{-}=(-\infty, 0)$.
-To deal with the well-posedness theory and control problems, consider first the equation \eqref{h1} when $-\frac{3}{4}<s<\frac{3}{2}$ and $s \neq \frac{1}{2}$.
-In this set of conditions over $s$, we have that